ONE DOLLAR =

 We have now progressed to 2390 kms of virtual walking passing through Karenggapa lands through Tibooburra, through Wandjiwalgu lands and the township of Whitecliffs, through Barundji lands at Wilcannia and on to Wongaibon lands at Cobar.
 Well done everyone for your support.

 We have reached 2870km virtually walked around the new District 9660.
 We are back in Wonnarua lands and heading home.
 We have passed through Dubbo, Wellington and Gulgong and are currently in Merriwa.

-2870 kilometres walked to date.
+3170 kilometres walked in total.
 Well done everyone and thank you for your support.

 We pay our respects today to the Wonnarua people upon whose lands we walk.
 The Wonnarua people's traditional lands are located in the Hunter Valley area of NSW.
 According to the Wonnarua dreamtime, the Hunter Valley was created by the great spirit Baime.
 The spirit is embodied in the wedge tailed eagle, found throughout the Hunter Valley.